-Risk Likelihood Consequence Rating Action/Strategy Council may resolve not to advertise the draft Municipal Heritage Inventory Unlikely Major Medium Ensure Council is aware of the requirements for a Municipal Heritage Inventory to be prepared under the
+Risk Likelihood Consequence Rating Action/Strategy

+Council may Unlikely Major Medium Ensure Council is

+resolve not to aware of the

+advertise the requirements for a

+draft Municipal Heritage

+Municipal Inventory to be

+Heritage prepared under the

-Heritage of Western Australia Act 1990.
+Inventory Heritage of Western

+Australia Act 1990.

-- The MHI review includes a thematic history of Kalamunda which provides a framework to understand and recognise the cultural heritage significance of places within the Shire, thus ensuring the MHI is as representative as possible.
+- 24. The MHI review includes a thematic history of Kalamunda which provides a framework to understand and recognise the cultural heritage significance of places within the Shire, thus ensuring the MHI is as representative as possible.
 Of interest is the evolution of the Shire in order to understand and identify the key turning points in its history, the main periods of development, and influential factors that have shaped the Shire's distinctive character evident today. - 25.
 The Shire has a statutory obligation to review its MHI every 4 years.
 The current MHI has been in place since 1997 and therefore is in need of review. - 26.
 In addition to meeting the requirements of the Act, an up-to-date and comprehensive MHI can assist the Shire to: - Provide a cultural and historic record of the district; - Inform the future heritage list which may be incorporated into the Scheme and linked to a local planning policy which guides the management and preservation of heritage places; and - Achieve the heritage conservation objectives of the Shire and where appropriate the State.